Man convicted of killing 10-year-old writes letter to boy’s family as parole hearing nears - NewsBreak

 With the recent passing of Ohio Senate Bill 256, which retroactively bars life sentences without parole, the O’Donnells said they are nervous he could be released this time around.

 “It’s kind of emotional to think of what we want to say,” said Kelly O’Donnell, Danny’s mother.
 “This letter doesn’t mean anything to me.
-At this point it’s just no, I’m not — Danny didn’t get the second chance, Danny’s not here because of what you did.”Boswell’s attorney ‘not surprised’ by TBI agent’s testimony
+At this point it’s just no, I’m not — Danny didn’t get the second chance, Danny’s not here because of what you did.”Boston Marathon excludes runners residing in Russia, Belarus

 The family is asking for people to write letters to the Ohio Department of Rehabilitation and Correction, and sign an online petition .
 Those signatures need to be in by Sunday night.

-Note: Editor’s note: A previous version of this story said that Jeffrey Deel wrote the poem called “The Dash,” however, he did not author the poem.